7RU7H/CTFs/TryHackMe/Markdown/Stealth/Stealth-Helped-Through.md

 - [[Stealth-Notes.md]]
 - [[Stealth-CMD-by-CMDs.md]]

-I peaked too much at [Tyler Ramsbey's Stealth - Detailed Walkthrough -- [TryHackMe LIVE!]](https://www.youtube.com/watch?v=iICjs8754yE)
+I peaked too much at [Tyler Ramsbey's Stealth - Detailed Walkthrough -- TryHackMe LIVE!](https://www.youtube.com/watch?v=iICjs8754yE) - I eventual to finish this machine a mine the good information I found and learnt.
 ## Recon of machine and alternatives

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.